Electric vehicle novated lease

 The rebate currently does not apply for any vehicles procured under a novated leasing agreement.
 However, EVs procured under a novated lease in NSW are still exempt from FBT.

-Make your money go further
+Make your money go the distance with eco-friendly vehicles

 Leasing a car is smart and straightforward. and all about maximising your dollars.
 Ready to drive your savings further?
 Let Easi guide the way - try our EV novated lease calculator below!